rsheldiii/BrainFunge/README.md

 `#` is the `jump` command and just jumps over the next code point. the aligned blocks are just sugar to show what bf instruction was just executed.

-if we instead went left it means we didn't match on the character. we subtract one to get to `44` (,) and move down the chain
+If we instead went left it means we didn't match on the character. we subtract one to get to `44` (,) and move down the chain

 ## `v:-1_$\:1+~84*+\0p\>`